danielthomas-econ/daniels-vault/College work/Mathematics/Linear Algebra/Systems of linear equations/Key vocabulary.md

 1) The first non-zero entry in each row is 1 (leading entry, also called *pivot position*)
 2) Each successive row has its first non-zero entry (pivot position) **to the right** of the non-zero entry above it.
 3) In case there are any rows of zeros, they must be at the bottommost position.
 Although we typically follow a 'standard' procedure for reducing a matrix, you can use any method to reduce a matrix as long as it ends up in row echelon form.
-Therefore, **a matrix can have multiple row echelon forms.**
+Therefore, **a matrix can have multiple row echelon forms.** We'll call this a *REF* for simplicity.

 ## Reduced row echelon form
-A matrix is stb in reduced row echelon form if it is *in row echelon form and every element above the leading entry is zero.* While a matrix may have multiple row echelon forms, **there is only one unique reduced row echelon form.**
+A matrix is stb in reduced row echelon form if it is *in row echelon form and every element above the leading entry is zero.* While a matrix may have multiple row echelon forms, **there is only one unique reduced row echelon form.** We'll denoted this with *RREF* for simplicity.

 ## Pivot columns
 Columns that *contain leading entries* in a row echelon form are called pivot columns.
 The remaining columns are called non-pivot columns.